sara-sabr/ITStrategy/_pages/en/target-solution-delivery-model-strategy-areas-of-concerns.md

 ## 1. Document Purpose

-To document outstanding feedbacks raised during the elaboration (peer reviewing) of the Target IT Solution Delivery Model Strategy.
+To document outstanding feedback raised during the elaboration (peer reviewing) of the Target IT Solution Delivery Model Strategy.

 Why?